-Algebraic Structures: study of groups, rings and fields using systems of integers and rational numbers as models, derivation of algebraic properties of these systems
+Algebraic Structures: Study of groups, rings, and fields using systems of integers and rational numbers as models, and the derivation of algebraic properties of these systems

 Technical Writing: Clear and persuasive technical reports using word processing software and graphics techniques, original research, logic, invention, assessment of purpose and audience, organization and development, revision, editing, style, grammar, and mechanics.

-Probability and statistics: basic probability theory- counting procedures, addition and multiplication rules, independence, probability models- binomial, poisson, exponential, and normal, descriptive statistics- tables and charts, measures of center and spread, analytical statistic- confidence intervals for means and proportionas, test of hypothesis for means and proportions, simple regression, how to collect, organize, and evaluate data, analyze, conjecture, and build arguments based on data analysis, ability to sort, analyze, and interpret numerical data using statistical software.
+Probability and Statistics: Basic probability theory- counting procedures, addition and multiplication rules, independence.
+Probability models- binomial, poisson, exponential, and normal.
+Descriptive statistics- tables and charts, measures of center and spread.
+Analytical statistics- confidence intervals for means and proportions; test of hypothesis for means and proportions; simple regression; how to collect, organize, and evaluate data; analyze, conjecture, and build arguments based on data analysis; and ability to sort, analyze, and interpret numerical data using statistical software.

-Computer Science: Software Development Life Cycle, important programming aspects as students storyboard, design and code their own computer game
+Computer Science: Software Development Life Cycle; important programming aspects; and how to storyboard, design and code their own computer game

-Career Awareness Presentations: Local industry leaders, business professionals, scientists, professors and more give daily 45-minute presentations to the students to encourage them to pursue careers in STEM (science, technology, engineering and mathematics) fields by providing information about the actual occupation, the career path, necessary schooling, etc.
+Career Awareness Presentations: Local industry leaders, business professionals, scientists, professors, and more give weekly 50-minute presentations to the students to encourage them to pursue careers in STEM (science, technology, engineering and mathematics) fields by providing information about the actual occupation, the career path, necessary schooling, etc.

 Field Trips & Special Events: Field trips will be every Thursday afternoon.
 Each year has 2 field trips each.
 The years staying on campus will be joining teachers for a hands-on activity that coincides with their classes.